braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/olo.md

 ### Step 4: Publish your Olo webhook

 After you have activated your Data Transformation in Braze, use the [self-service webhooks tool][2] within the Olo dashboard to publish your webhook.
-Once the webhook has been published, the Data Transformation will start to receive Olo webhook event messages.
+When the webhook is published, the Data Transformation will start to receive Olo webhook event messages.

 ## Things to know